lynxthecat/cake-dual-ifb/README.md

 This is achieved by: first, using nftables to set the DSCPs to the 'conntrack marks' on upload; and secondly, using tc-ctinfo to restore those stored DSCPs from the 'conntrack marks' on download.

-Compare with port-based DSCP mapping and the like, this provides a robust way to apply DSCPs relating to applications that are important to users in both the upload and download directions.
+Compared with port-based DSCP mapping and the like, this provides a robust way to apply DSCPs relating to applications that are important to users in both the upload and download directions.

 This additionally requires package: